jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 Take for instance AirBnB.
 When you perform a search, the site returns a set of data points that match the query and must update state in some way in order to render those items as Components.

-The Components themselves may need to keep track of if, and when, it's been added as a favorite :heart: or adjust it's own layout based on **mobile** or **tablet** layout.
+The Components themselves may need to keep track of if it's been added as a favorite :heart: or adjust it's layout based on the current viewport.

 <img src="https://i.imgur.com/nCZVlLs.jpg" />